-Students in the Master of Theological Studies and Master of Divinity degree program may elect to complete a thesis.
+Students in the Master of Theological Studies or Master of Divinity degree program with a cumulative GPA of at least 3.3 may elect to complete a thesis.
 MTS students are required to choose between writing a thesis or taking a comprehensive exam.
 The thesis course (TH-800) is three or six semester hours and may count as three hours in the MTS area of concentration.
 Students must complete the "Proposal for Master's Thesis Project" in conjunction with their advisor.
 Students may not register for thesis until it has been approved by the dean.